acss-io/atomizer/docs/guides/syntax.md

 }
 ```

-This causes the `display:none` style to be applied to the current element when hovered over.
+This causes the `display: none` style to be applied to the current element when hovered over.

 #### Context class